Housing shortage in Brandenburg: Refugees are fighting for a home!

 A look at the future plans shows that a new distribution of funds in the area of refugee reception is planned from 2026.
 This should no longer be based on the actual number of people admitted, but rather on the federal states' target number of admissions.
 This could relieve the burden on Brandenburg, which according to the “Königstein Key” has to accept 3.03 percent of refugees.

-How Mik.brandenburg explains, Brandenburg is responsible for the accommodation and care of the asylum seekers.
-In the first weeks of the asylum procedure, these are housed in the central initial reception facility in Eisenhüttenstadt, but never in the long run.
-After the provisional accommodation, the distribution to the counties and independent cities.
+How Mik.brandenburg As stated, Brandenburg is responsible for the accommodation and care of asylum seekers.
+In the first few weeks of the asylum procedure, they are accommodated in the central initial reception center in Eisenhüttenstadt, but never permanently.
+After the temporary accommodation, the distribution takes place among the districts and independent cities.

 Political framework and support